jspotten/cs324-labs/12-lab-proxy-iomultiplex/README.md

 until there was I/O.

 However, with I/O multiplexing, you can't simply call `read()` repeatedly or it would block the entire single-threaded process.
-Instead, you must to stop when there is no more data to read and move on to handling the other ready events.
+Instead, you must stop when there is no more data to read and move on to handling the other ready events.
 Because you are handling all HTTP requests with a single thread, you don't have the ease of declaring variables associated with handling a given HTTP request